sendgrid/docs/source/Classroom/Track/click_tracking_links_have_stopped_working.md

   show: true
 ---

-If you are experiencing an issue where you or your recipients are seeing Sendgrid click tracked links not redirecting properly, or simply timing out, it&nbsp;could be due to one&nbsp;of several conditions.
+If you are experiencing an issue where you or your recipients are seeing SendGrid click tracked links not redirecting properly, or simply timing out, it&nbsp;could be due to one&nbsp;of several conditions.

 &nbsp;